apache/druid/docs/multi-stage-query/msq-concepts.md

 The `druid.worker.capacity` server property on each Middle Manager determines the maximum number of worker tasks that can run on each server at once.
 Worker tasks run single-threaded, which also determines the maximum number of processors on the server that can contribute towards multi-stage queries.
-In Imply Enterprise, where data servers are shared between Historicals and Middle Managers, the default setting for `druid.worker.capacity` is lower than the number of processors on the server.
+Since data servers are shared between Historicals and Middle Managers, the default setting for `druid.worker.capacity` is lower than the number of processors on the server.
 Advanced users may consider enhancing parallelism by increasing this value to one less than the number of processors on the server.
 In most cases, this increase must